 joint implementation under Kyoto Protocol

-Joint Organisations Data Initiative (IEA database)
+Joint Organisations Data Initiative (IEA is a founding partner)

 kilowatt electrical capacity

-(booklet published by the IEA)
+Key World Energy Statistics (booklet published annually by the IEA)

 liquid crystal display

-Low-Carbon Energy Technology Platform
+Low-Carbon Energy Technology Platform (of the IEA)

 levelised cost of energy